jie123108/TestGit/README.md

 Open statistical query module.
 When turned on, you can have access to the statistics by the location.
 Statistics Query module has three optional arguments:
 * clean: is true that the query statistics and statistical items cleared for this query.
 * fmt: optional values: html, json, text, respectively, html, json, text format.
-The default format is text. html browser can be viewed directly, allowing you to json format using python scripting language parsing results. text format in order to facilitate inquiries, and processed through awk and other shell commands.
+The default format is text. html browser can be viewed directly, allowing you to json format using scripting language(eg. python/php) parsing results. text format in order to facilitate inquiries, and processed through awk and other shell commands.
 * stats_name: To count name queries, the statistics must be a name in the first parameter request_stats instructions specified in the stats-name.
 When this parameter is not specified, query all statistics.